On bounded ratios of minors of totally positive matrices: Properties of the primitive ratios

 $2.$ Initial primitive vector is not as in case $1$.
-Then, it is involved in at least one relation of the type $v_{1}-v_{2}=v_{3}-v_{4}=v_{5}-v_{6}$ (for the case $n=3$ it is exactly one relation of the given type).
-Without loss of generality, we can assume that the initial vector is $v_{1}$.
+Then, it is involved in at least one relation $v_{1}-v_{2}=v_{3}-v_{4}=v_{5}-v_{6}$ of type \eqref{eq:2-2} Without loss of generality, we can assume that the initial vector is $v_{1}$.
 An outer set containing vector $v_{1}$ must contain either vector $v_{2}$, or $v_{3}$ and $v_{5}$.
-Otherwise, $v_2$ is in a facet set and then either vector $v_1$ is a linear combination of three vectors from a facet set, or one the following two equations holds $(v_1,\Vec{n})=-(v_4,\Vec{n})$, $(v_1,\Vec{n})=-(v_6,\Vec{n})$, where $\Vec{n}$ is a normal to the hyperplane containing the facet.
-The first case contradicts an assumption that $v_{1}$ is in outer set, the second case violates property $(2)$.
-In other words, given that some vector is in an outer set, in all the relations $v_{1}-v_{2}=v_{3}-v_{4}=v_{5}-v_{6}$ involving this vector either another vector in the same part of the double equation must belong the outer set as well, or other two vectors in two other parts of the double equation with the same sign as the initial deleted vector belong to the outer set.\\
+Otherwise, $v_2$ is in a facet set and then either vector $v_1$ is a linear combination of three vectors from a facet set, or one the following two equations holds $(v_1,\Vec{n})=-(v_4,\Vec{n})$, $(v_1,\Vec{n})=-(v_6,\Vec{n})$, where $\Vec{n}$ is the normal to the hyperplane containing the facet.
+The first case contradicts the assumption that $v_{1}$ is in outer set, the second case violates property $(2)$.
+Thus we find another primitive vector in the outer set containing $v_1$.
+We then apply the same process to this new vector using other linear dependencies \eqref{eq:2-2} until the whole outer set is found.
+Note that, since $v_1$ can be involved in several relations \eqref{eq:2-2}, the procedure above may have to be repeated.

-For the case $n=3$ there are 16 facets.
-Let us describe each facet subset by its outer set.
-Following notation used in Fig.20 one can easily verify that the list of outer sets consists of:\\